LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 The firmware allows the display contrast to be set.

-Lower values result in dark text, higher values result in darker text but the background also starts to become dark at higher settings.
+Lower values result in dark text, higher values result in darker text, but the background also starts to become dark at higher settings.

 #### Display mode<!-- linebreak -->